The Dark Knight Coaster: Queue and pre-show

 After an outdoor, lightly themed queue area, riders enter a pre-show room where they view a TV broadcast of a press conference hosted by Gotham City district attorney Harvey Dent (Aaron Eckhart).
 One of the reporters asks about the Joker cards found at recent crime scenes.
-Almost immediately, The Joker himself hijacks the TV broadcast and his messages (such as "HA HA!") appear all over the walls of the room.
+Almost immediately, the Joker himself hijacks the TV broadcast and his messages (such as "HA HA!") appear all over the walls of the room.
 Guests then enter the secondary queue area, which features a TV screen in which guests can see themselves.
 The two guests closest to the camera have joker masks digitally superimposed over their faces.

 Ride

 At the loading station, the cars normally move through continuously.
 Guests unload at the rear of the platform, after which guests from the queue immediately load.
 Unlike almost all the other coasters in the park, there are no gates on the loading platform.
 Lapbars are locked and checked as the car approaches the front of the platform, then it proceeds onto the lift.
-The ride itself consists of several sharp hairpin turns and sudden drops, accented by various eerily lit Gotham City buildings placed alongside the track.
+The ride consists of several sharp hairpin turns and sudden drops, accented by various eerily lit Gotham City buildings placed alongside the track.
 The ride layout is a standard Wild Mouse roller coaster layout.